the tube is the answer for ease and closeness.

 Art is all around you once you enter Barcelona, and much is from or influenced by Gaudi.
-Antoni Gaudi was a Catalan Architect born in 1852 whose works were of an individual distinctive style.
-There is so much of his work, that you can easily do day trips and longer just on Gaudi.
-There are parks based on his work like Park Guëll on Carmen Hill opened in the year of Gaudi's death and in 1984 made a world Heritage site.
-You are asked to book on-line to avoid disappointment.
+Antoni Gaudi was a Catalan Architect born in 1852 and we have a seperate page on him which includes Park Guëll on Carmen Hill and Gaudi's Sagrada Familia.

 NEW TO CRUISING?

 If you are worried how to choose which cruise, which ship and where to go, take a look at our how to choose a cruise blog.
 Why not have a look at the LATE DEALS over a coffee.
 Doris Visits allows you to SEE THE CRUISE BEFORE YOU CRUISE THE SEA.
 We have videos of many of the cruise stops you might make from Miami to Tahiti, from Tallinn to St Maarten.
 Please follow us on Facebook and Twitter and share.

 - P&O Cruises stopping Barcelona - Click here